neelsomani/cuq/README.md

 Rust's rise as a systems language has extended into GPU programming through projects like Rust-CUDA and rust-gpu, which compile Rust kernels to NVIDIA's PTX or SPIR-V backends.
 Yet despite Rust's strong safety guarantees, there is currently no formal semantics for Rust's GPU subset, nor any verified mapping from Rust's compiler IR to PTX's formally defined execution model.

-This project introduces the first framework for **formally verifying the semantics of Rust GPU kernels** by translating Rust's Mid-level Intermediate Representation (MIR) into Coq and connecting it to the existing Coq formalization of the PTX memory model (Lustig et al., ASPLOS 2019).
+This project introduces the first framework for **formally verifying the semantics of Rust GPU kernels** by translating Rust's Mid-level Intermediate Representation (MIR) into Coq and building a PTX-flavored event layer designed to line up with the Coq formalization of the PTX memory model (Lustig et al., ASPLOS 2019).
-Rather than modeling Rust's ownership and borrowing rules directly, this work focuses on defining a mechanized operational semantics for a realistic subset of MIR and establishing memory-model soundness: proving that MIR atomic and synchronization operations compile soundly to PTX instructions under the PTX memory model.
+Rather than modeling Rust's ownership and borrowing rules directly, this work focuses on defining a mechanized operational semantics for a realistic subset of MIR and establishing memory-model soundness: defining a translation from MIR atomic and synchronization events to PTX-style events and proving per-event and per-trace shape correctness, as a stepping stone toward a full memory-model soundness theorem.

 **Cuq = CUDA + Coq**.